 Emily and Chris had been running their glamping site in Leicester for a year when they started looking for a way to develop their business and with a private paddock sitting empty, it made sense to diversify with a more exclusive guest experience.
 They wanted something very different to the existing cottage-style cabins with a boutique experience, with a few ideas in mind they approached use to help them develop them into a defined project concept.
-They were looking for a roundhouse style cabin and as luck would have it we knew of a basic round cabin design that just needed adapting into accommodation.
-This saved them having to pay for design fees for a new design, and made the installation process a lot quicker.
+They were looking for a roundhouse style cabin and as luck would have it I knew of a round cabin design that just needed adapting into accommodation.
+This saved having to pay for bespoke design fees and made the installation process a lot quicker.

 Cabin Specifications